 Helpful Tips for Living Donors and Caretakers

-The following is a list of suggestions from other living donors and caretakers.
+The following is a list of suggestions from other living donors and care partners (family members and friends.)
 We hope that their experiences will help others through the process of donation.
 All the suggestions come with the heartfelt wish for donors to have a wonderful experience with donation.
 Please share this list with your family and friends.

 This is not a comprehensive list, nor is it intended to replace the instructions from your transplant team.
 Rather, it is a compilation of ideas from donors and caregivers that have been involved in the donation process.
 Your transplant team and hospital staff will care for you and help you recover.
 You can review this list with your transplant team so that they can share in the list and give their feedback.